Esri/arcgis-pro-sdk-community-samples/Framework/ChromiumWebBrowserSample/ReadMe.md

 ## ChromiumWebBrowserSample

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample shows how to implement pane that contains a Chromium web browser control
+This sample shows how to implement pane that contains a Chromium web browser control.
+For details on how to utilize the Chromium web browser control in an add-in see here: https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-Framework#chromiumwebbrowser